Table of contents

 - Do you have any questions for us?

 As you can see, many of these are classic job interview questions.
-In fact, the phone screen allows the interviewer to ask the most basic questions so that the in-person interview can be more focused on more important and specific questions.
+In fact, the phone screen allows the interviewer to ask the most basic questions so that the in-person interview can be more focused on more important and specific behavioral questions.

 How to prepare for phone interview questions: